adamranieri/reactcheatsheet/react_terms.md

 5. Action - a plain object that contains all the information required to perform the action
     - Have a type property and sometimes a payload
 6. Action Creator - a function that creates and dispatches actions
-7. Redux Saga - a middleware library that allows us to intercept actions
-    - primary reason is to work with asynchronous code
-8. Worker Saga - takes an action, process it, and typically send another action to the actual reducer
-9. Watcher Saga - intercepts actions and trigger the corresponding worker function
-10. Root Saga - a generator function that contains all the watcher sagas you've created